paviliondev/discourse-plugin-guard/README.md

 ### External Monitoring

 The cron jobs on the canary servers are monitored on cronitor.io.
 The [CronitorCLI](https://cronitor.io/docs/using-cronitor-cli) is installed on the servers, tracking the cron jobs mentioned above.
-If a job does not start, or it fails to complete, then an alert is sent to plugin-guardians@coop.pavilion.tech and assigned to the relevant developer on duty.
+If a job does not start, or it fails to complete, then an alert is sent to the Plugin Guardian category on the Plugin Manager server and assigned to a Plugin Guardian.